krledmno1/spark-on-oar/README.md

 ```
 By default spark-multi.sh submits a SparkPi job with parameter 10.
 You should replace this line with your own submissions.

 The script will read the resource constraints (passed via the -l flag) and create as many spark executors as there are nodes.
-I also will assign resources to spark individual executors (number of cores and memory).
+It will  also assign resources to individual spark executors (e.g., number of cores and available memory).

 Finally, it will write all the logs in your jobs folder.